sicongzhao/Emotional-Status-with-Wearable-Data/README.md

 Sicong Zhao, Joaquin Menendez, Mikella Green

-*This is a team project with a bigger scope, everything included here is my contribution in the project.*
+*This is a team project with a bigger scope, everything included in this repository is my contribution in the project.*

 ### Table of Contents